Dermot Molloy: Early life

-He was educated at St Eunan's College in Letterkenny.
+He was educated at St Columbas Comprehensive in Glenties.
 As a ten-year-old he wrote in a scrapbook of his wish to play for Donegal and win an All-Ireland medal.

 Playing career

 Club

 Molloy has had great success with his club Naomh Conaill, winning Championships at under-age level and then the Donegal Senior Football Championship.

-He first encountered McGuinness while with his club and first played under him in 2009, a year in which reached the final of the Donegal Senior Football Championship but lost.
+He first encountered McGuinness while with his club and first played under him in 2009, a year in which reached the final of the Donegal Senior Football Championship, but lost.

 He captained the Naomh Conaill team that won the Under-21 Football Championship in 2012.
-He also played in five consecutive Under-21 Football Championship Finals, winning three from those five.
+He also played in five consecutive Under-21 Football Championship finals, winning three from those five.

 Molloy scored 1–4 (including one free) for his club in the final of the 2010 Donegal Senior Football Championship.
-He then finished top scorer overall in the 2010 Ulster Senior Club Football Championship when they reached the final against Crossmaglen Rangers but narrowly missed out on winning the club's first Ulster Football Championship title.
+He then finished top scorer overall in the 2010 Ulster Senior Club Football Championship, during which his club reached the final against Crossmaglen Rangers, but narrowly missed out on winning what would have been the club's first Ulster Football Championship title.

 He played for his club in the final of the 2015 Donegal Senior Football Championship.
-They won.
+His club won.

 He made a substitute appearance for his club in the final of the 2019 Donegal Senior Football Championship.
-They won, following a second replay.
+After the first two games finished level, his club won the third game and, with that, the title, Molloy appearing as a substitute in all three games, scoring two points in the second game and no points in the other first and third games.

 He made a substitute appearance for his club in the final of the 2020 Donegal Senior Football Championship.
-They won, following extra-time and a penalty shoot-out.
+His club won, following extra-time and a penalty shoot-out.

 He missed his club's 2022 Comórtas Peile na Gaeltachta Donegal Senior semi-final and final wins as they coincided with his stag party.

+Then he made a substitute appearance for his club in the final of the 2022 Donegal Senior Football Championship.
+His club won.

+He also had a role in his club's 2023 Donegal Senior Football Championship title win.
+Though he did not play in the final.

+Molloy played for his club in the 2025 Donegal SFC, when his club won the final again, with Molloy making a substitute appearance in that game.